-- 24.1.
-Chadsgrove's policy on anti-bullying is set out in the Pupil Behaviour, Supervision, Anti-Bullying, Racial Harassment and Exclusion policy and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
-All incidences of bullying, including cyber-bullying, racist, homophobic and gender related bullying, will be dealt with in accordance with our anti-bullying policy.
+- 20.1 Chadsgrove's policy on anti-bullying is set out in the Pupil Behaviour, Supervision, Anti-Bullying, Racial Harassment and Exclusion policy and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
+All incidences of bullying, including cyber-bullying, sexting, racist, homophobic and gender related bullying, will be dealt with in accordance with our anti-bullying policy.
 It is recognised that children with special needs and/or disabilities are more susceptible to being bullied.
-A log of any bullying incidents in school is maintained. - 24.2.
-We recognise that there will be occasions when bullying incidents will fall within child protection procedures or may be deemed criminal activity and that it may be necessary to report the concerns to the Family Front Door or to the Police.
+A log of any bullying incidents in school is maintained. - 20.2We recognise that there will be occasions when bullying incidents will fall within child protection procedures or may be deemed criminal activity and that it may be necessary to report the concerns to the Family Front Door or to the Police.

-25. E-safety
+21 E-safety

-- 25.1.
-All members of staff are trained in and receive regular updates in e-safety and recognising and reporting concerns. - 25.2.
-Our Acceptable Use policy recognises that internet safety is a whole school responsibility (staff, pupils, governors and parents). - 25.3.
-Children and young people may expose themselves to danger, whether knowingly or unknowingly, when using the internet and other technologies.
-Additionally, some young people may find themselves involved in activities which are inappropriate or possibly illegal. - 25.4.
-Staff therefore recognise their responsibility to educate pupils, teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies. - 25.5.
-We will ensure that filters are in place to prevent access to unsuitable sites and we monitor the use of the school network and internet to ensure that any pupil or staff member attempting to access inappropriate, abusive or harmful material is appropriately advised and/or supported.
+21.1 All members of staff are trained in and receive regular updates in e-safety and recognising and reporting concerns.

+- 21.2The school website contains e-Safety information parents and provides a link to on online course that they can access in order to further develop their knowledge.
+E-safety information includes the use of images on hand held devices. - 21.3 Our Acceptable Use policy recognises that internet safety is a whole school responsibility (staff, pupils, governors and parents). - 21.4 Children and young people may expose themselves to danger, whether knowingly or unknowingly, when using the internet and other technologies.
+Additionally, some young people may find themselves involved in activities which are inappropriate or possibly illegal. - 21.5 Staff therefore recognise their responsibility to educate pupils, teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies. - 21.6 We will ensure that filters are in place to prevent access to unsuitable sites and we monitor the use of the school network and internet to ensure that any pupil or staff member attempting to access inappropriate, abusive or harmful material is appropriately advised and/or supported.

-26. Photography and use of images (including hand held devices)
+22 Photography and use of images (including hand held devices)

-- 26.1.
-The welfare and protection of pupils at Chadsgrove is paramount and consideration is always given to whether the use of photography will place children at risk.
-It is recognised that images may be used to harm children, for example as a preliminary to 'grooming' or by displaying them inappropriately on the internet, particularly social networking sites. - 26.2.
-For this reason consent is always sought when photographing children using any means and including iPads, smart phones or cameras and additional consideration given to photographing vulnerable children, particularly Looked After Children or those known to be fleeing domestic violence.
-Consent is sought from those with parental responsibility this may include the Local Authority in the case of Looked After Children. - 26.3.
-Many pupils own or have access to hand held devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.
+- 22.1 The welfare and protection of pupils at Chadsgrove is paramount and consideration is always given to whether the use of photography will place children at risk.
+It is recognised that images may be used to harm children, for example as a preliminary to 'grooming' or by displaying them inappropriately on the internet, particularly social networking sites. - 22.2 For this reason consent is always sought when photographing children using any means and including iPads, smart phones or cameras and additional consideration given to photographing vulnerable children, particularly Looked After Children or those known to be fleeing domestic violence.
+Consent is sought from those with parental responsibility this may include the Local Authority in the case of Looked After Children. - 22.3Many pupils own or have access to hand held devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.

-27. Staff/pupil relationships
+23 Staff/pupil relationships

-27.1.
-Chadsgrove provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
+23.1 Chadsgrove provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
 Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation.

-28. Health & Safety
+24 Health & Safety